1-rafael-1/pi-pico-alarmclock/README.md

 + **Pico**: The microcontroller is the most power-hungry component by a long shot.
 The only reason we need it doing things frequently is the seconds hand on the analog clock.
   + So I fiddled with `lightsleep()` to see if I could achieve the same functionality.
 This did not work for me.
 I may have gotten something wrong, but the way it looks the device does not wake up from timers and could wake up from interrupts, but even then not a rising or falling Pin, but a high or low pin.
 Beyond my expertise at this point to make use of, if there even is a way.
   + Underclocking the Pico is easy and will reduce power consumption.
 As we are not doing any heavy lifting in this project, we surely do not need the full clock speed.
 I found that mostly everything works even of half the frequency, even if feeling a little sluggish at startup and when using the buttons to set alarm time.
 Unfortunately the NeoPixel Ring stops working even when reducing the frequency moderately.
 It kind of still lights up and kind of inspired by what I coded... but sometimes it was an LED too much, too little, not the color I wanted, not the position I wanted.
 Very odd, but that for now is the end of reducing clock speed for me.
+    + UPDATE: I think I understand now, why the NeoPixel does not work when underclocking.
+The implementation uses the programmable state machines of the RP2040 chip.
+Those obviously also clock slower, when underclocking the chip.
+The NeoPixel needs its signals timed very precisely to know specifically WHAT to light up.
+And this very timing is derailed, when the clock speed is reduced.
+To make this work, I would need to make a copy of the NeoPixel implementation (assembly code embedded into MicroPython) and figure out how to tinker this into working on a defined lower clock speed.
+This is beyond my ability for now.
 + **OLED**: Is not needed at full brightness and should use less power when dimmed.
 Unfortunately no amount of tinkering with the driver got me a visible effect, so this is probably a dead end, too.
 + **system loss**: When finally taking things out of the breadboard and soldering I will make sure to make wires as short as they can reasonably be, solder the gate pins of both MOSFET together, maybe buy more appropriate MOSFET ... cut the legs of the diode to solder as close to the thing as possible.
 And generally see to good connections without solder wire blobs.
-Nothing I can do, now.
-Also nothing that I expect to change the overall result much.
+Nothing that I expect to change the overall result much.
++ UPDATE: During troubleshooting an issue with the DFPlayer I was forced to introduce a way to switch power for this module in order to make it work.
+As a bonus we can now keep it powerded down for most of the time, saving 15mA and theoretically this should extend battery life to >41h.